objectmikael/Columbia-University-Fintech-2023/Module 1/Weekly Challenges/Zip_Co_Limited_Case_Study.md

 ## Landscape

 * What domain of the financial industry is the company in?
-	- Zip Co operates within the Buy Now, Pay Later(BNPL) domain
+	- Zip Co operates within the Buy Now, Pay Later domain

 * What have been the major trends and innovations of this domain over the last 5–10 years?
 	- A spike in BNPL platforms